timberland-sig/rh-linux-poc/README.md

 ### Step 2 Run `./netsetup.sh` on the hypervisor

 The `./netsetup.sh` utility is ran on the hypervisor in the `host-vm` directory.
-If you ran `make start` with `NET_TYPE=bridged`, you will be prompted for the IP address of the `host-vm`.
+If you ran `make start` with `NET_TYPE=bridged`, pass the IP address of the `host-vm` as a parameter.
 You obtained that in the previous step from the `ip -br addr show` command on the `host-vm`.
+If omitted, it defaults to `localhost`.
 The script leverages password-less login using SSH keys.
 You will only be prompted for the `root` password once.

+The soft target IP addresses can be configured via environment variables `TARGET_CIDR2` and `TARGET_CIDR3` (defaults: `192.168.101.20/24` and `192.168.110.20/24`).

 ```
 ...